-- Complete and sign the school's Leave of Absence Request Form in advance, unless unforeseen circumstances prevent the student from doing so. - Must state the reason for the Leave of Absence (LOA) request - Be approved by the Financial Aid Office and Future Professional Advisor - Must be in Satisfactory Progress. - Leaves must be a minimum of 14 days and a maximum of 60 days and must not exceed a total of 180 days in a 12-month period.
+- Complete and sign the school's Leave of Absence Request Form in advance, unless unforeseen circumstances prevent the student from doing so. - Must state the reason for the Leave of Absence (LOA) request - Be approved by the Financial Aid Office, Future Professional Advisor, and School Director - Must be in Satisfactory Progress. - Leaves must be a minimum of 14 days and must not exceed a total of 180 days in a 12-month period.

-A student on a leave of absence date of withdrawal determination shall be the earlier of the scheduled date of return from the leave of absence or the date the student notifies the school that the student will not be returning.
 A leave of absence will extend the student's contract period and maximum time frame by the same number of days taken in the leave of absence.